The Ultimate Spain Bucket List (50 Top Experiences)

 19. Eat churros con chocolate

 Churros con chocolate is the perfect breakfast for those with a sweet tooth.
-Delicious deep-fried churros (fried dough like doughnuts) dipped in thick hot chocolate, what’s not to like about them?
+What’s not to like about delicious deep-fried churros (fried dough like doughnuts) dipped in thick hot chocolate?

-Regardless of the Spanish destination you plan to visit, you need to go to a breakfast bar where they serve churros.
+Regardless of the Spanish destination you plan to visit, you must go to a breakfast bar where they serve churros.
 There’s nothing better than having a few churros with chocolate on a winter day.

 However, if you aren’t a big fan of chocolate overload, there are many bars that serve other sauces to dip in churros, like dulce de leche (caramel sauce).